Captaincobe/RC-LLM/prompt.md

-Follow these steps:\n
-1. As a deep flow parse, please describe the behavior of the current session in detail from the following perspectives:\n
+        Agent1.
+As a deep flow analyzer, evaluate the behavior of the current network session using the following metrics:\n
+            - Source: {features['src_ip']}:{features['src_port']}
+            - Destination: {features['dst_ip']}:{features['dst_port']}
+            - Protocol: {features['protocol']}
+            - Flow Duration: {features["flow_duration"]} μs
+            - Total Packets — Forward: {features["total_fwd_pkts"]}, Backward: {features["total_bwd_pkts"]}
+            - Avg.
+Packet Length — Fwd: {features["fwd_pkt_len_mean"]}, Bwd: {features["bwd_pkt_len_mean"]}
+            - Direction Ratio (Fwd/Bwd Packet Length Mean): {features["direction_ratio"]}
+            - Flow Rate — Packets/s: {features["flow_pkts_per_sec"]}, Bytes/s: {features["flow_bytes_per_sec"]}
+            - Active Period Mean: {features["active_mean"]} μs, Idle Period Mean: {features["idle_mean"]} μs

+            Your analysis should include:\n
-- The type of network traffic and the nature of the protocol used.\n
+            - The type of network traffic and the nature of the protocol used.
-- The directionality and intensity of communication.\n
+            - The directionality and intensity of communication.
-- Characteristics of the TLS handshake (e.g., version, cipher, session resumption).\n
+            - Any available TLS-related characteristics (if applicable), such as version, cipher suite, or session resumption.
-- Any potential signs of abnormal or malicious behavior based on the observed metrics.\n
+            - Any potential signs of abnormal, suspicious, or malicious behavior.
-- How this traffic compares to similar patterns found in the dataset.\n
+            - How this traffic aligns with or differs from patterns commonly seen in the dataset.

-2. As a parser of traffic context, please parse the current traffic according to the context information.
-Please analyze how the current session compares to them, and identify any subtle deviations from the examples — not just obvious differences.:\n
+        Please provide a **clear, concise analysis** explaining:
+        - Your interpretation of the session's behavior.
+        - And any subtle elements regarding whether the session may be benign or malicious.

+        Agent2.
+As a contextual traffic analyst, compare the current session against the following similar sessions from the dataset:
+            {similar_flows_info}\n
+            Focus especially on subtle but meaningful deviations rather than superficial similarities.
+Consider:\n
-- Is it fully consistent with their patterns?\n
+            - Is this session fully consistent with the retrieved examples?\n
-- Does it deviate in some meaningful way (timing, flow rate, packet structure)?\n
+            - Does it deviate in any notable way (e.g., timing regularity, packet structure, flow rates)?\n
-- Could it indicate malicious intent despite superficial similarity?\n
+            - Could its similarity be intentional to evade detection (e.g., protocol mimicry)?\n
-- Determine whether these deviations could indicate automation, tunneling, or malicious behavior.\n
+            - Could the deviations suggest automation, beaconing, covert tunneling, or other stealthy malicious behavior?

+        Please provide a **clear, concise analysis** explaining:
+        - Your comparison with the context.
+        - And any subtle elements regarding whether the session may be benign or malicious.

 ## TONIoT
 ### prompt 1
     Based on this information, please evaluate: